Ipuch/animal-puns/README.md

 🐶🐱🐭🐹🐰🦊🐻🐼🐨🐯🦁🐮🐷🐽🐸🐵🙈🙉🙊🐒🦍🐔🐧🐦🐤🐣🐥🦆🦅🦉🦇🐺🐗🦊🐴🦄🐝🐛🦋🐌

 # In English 🇺🇸
 Jokes with animals.
-Submit your own, if they make me laugh, I'll merge them.
+Submit your own, if they make me laugh, I'll merge it.

 ---